renan-cunha/renancunha/content/posts/greedy.md

 2. Binary context and stochastic rewards.
 3. Continuous context and stochastic rewards.

-And here are the results, using epsilon equal to  0.2, training the oracles every 50 rounds and averaging the results of 100 runs.
+The results were obtained using epsilon equal to 0.2, training the oracles every 50 rounds and averaging the results of 100 runs.
 This plot considers the mean reward of all history until each round.